wp-plugins/alo-easymail/readme.txt

 * **manage subscribers**: search, delete, edit subscription to mailing lists
 * **manage capabilities**: choose the roles that can send newsletter, manage subscribers and settings
 * **view sending report**: how many subscribers have opened the newsletter
+* **multilanguage**: setup all texts and options, you can write multilanguage newsletters - full integration with [qTranslate](http://wordpress.org/extend/plugins/qtranslate/)

 **Pubblic side Features**

 * **subscription on registration form**: including mailing lists choice
-* **subscription using an ajax widget**: after sending their data using the widget, they will receive an email with an activation link
+* **subscription using an ajax widget and/or a page**: after sending their data using the widget, they will receive an email with an activation link
 * **handy for registered users**: they have the optin/optout (including mailing lists choice) in their profile page and in an ajax widget
 * **easy subscription management for all subscribers**: to modify their subscription to mailing lists or to unsubscribe they can use a page reachable by a link at the bottom of each newsletter
+* **multilanguage**: subscriber language detection, subscribers receive all newsletters and communications in own language

 **Internationalization**